Home Makeover Feature – Part Two – Rachel Hunt’s Room by Room Home Makeover

 With babies come dirty nappies!
 And, really, the only way to make this experience as pleasant as possible is to be sure you have all the essentials close at hand, which is where your changing table comes in handy.

 This may well be the most important purchase in your nursery, a comfortable place to sit.
-You’ll sit here to rock your baby to sleep, feed him, read to him, laugh with him, cuddle with him, So, choose your rocking chair wisely.
+You’ll sit here to rock your baby to sleep, feed him, read to him, laugh with him, cuddle with him, So, choose your nursing chair wisely.

 Now that you have most of the functional pieces of your nursery, you can get to work really decorating the space.
 The rug is a great place to start.
 It can add a lot of personality to the space – I loved this sheepskin rug (it is also lovely for photos).
 I also went with the ‘lion’ theme due to Leos name and star sign; the yellows went well with the Sudbury yellow we chose as our accent colour.
 I also added some natural elements such as the dream catcher and bunting to soften the look.
 A candle from Illumine also added a beautiful fragrance and soft glow.